2905 / HERNIA BELT FOR SINGLE OR DOUBLE HERNIA

 • Easy hook and loop fastening and adjustment on both waist band and leg straps

-Removable pads allow use as a single support for either the right or left side.
+Removable pads allow use as a single support for either side.

-How to Measure for and Apply the HERNIA BELT
+How to Measure for and Apply the VULVAR SUPPORT BELT

 |SIZE||MEASURE AROUND THE WIDEST PART OF THE HIPS|